 Symptoms and Signs of Abdominal Aortic Aneurysms

 Most abdominal aortic aneurysms are asymptomatic.
 Symptoms and signs, when they do occur, may be nonspecific but usually result from compression of adjacent structures.
 As AAAs expand, they may cause pain, which is steady, deep, boring, visceral, and felt most prominently in the lumbosacral region.
 Patients may be aware of an abnormally prominent abdominal pulsation.
-Although most aneurysms grow slowly without symptoms, rapidly enlarging aneurysms that are about to rupture can be tender.
+Although most aneurysms grow slowly, rapidly enlarging aneurysms that are about to rupture can be tender.

 Patients with an occult AAA sometimes present with symptoms of complications or of the cause (eg, fever, malaise, or weight loss due to infection or vasculitis).

 The main complications of abdominal aortic aneurysms include

 Disseminated intravascular coagulation Disseminated Intravascular Coagulation (DIC) Disseminated intravascular coagulation (DIC) involves abnormal, excessive generation of thrombin and fibrin in the circulating blood.
 During the process, increased platelet aggregation and coagulation... read more (uncommon)